 -Chemistry: Will you be filtering any abrasive dust?
 Corrosive dust?

 -Temperature: Will you need to operate in a high heat environment?

 -Moisture: Is there any moisture or oil present in the dust?

-Now that we’ve considered your dust properties we can narrow down the selection of dust collectors that may be the best fit for your facility.
+Now that we've considered your dust properties we can narrow down the selection of dust collection systems that may be the best fit for your facility.
 These are the three main types of collectors and what industries typically use them: